Taylor Swift's Red (Taylor's Version): Jake Gyllenhaal, the scarf, all the theories explained

-Unless you've been in a coma, or happen to be living under a gigantic rock you know singer-songwriter Taylor Swift rereleased her 2012 album Red on Friday.
+Unless you've been in a coma or happen to be living under a giant rock, you know Taylor Swift rereleased her 2012 album Red last week.
 This time, it's called Red (Taylor's Version) and it joins Fearless (Taylor's Version), the rerecorded version of her 2008 album Fearless.

 It's all a bit confusing, but it's also a pretty big deal.
 Red (Taylor's Version) broke the Spotify record for the most streamed album by a female artist and the most streamed female artist in a single day.
 According to Business Insider, her music was streamed on Spotify 122.9 MILLION TIMES on Friday alone.
 Which means she probably made, what, over $300?